Portugal Golden Visa

 What happens to the investment after five years?
 Can it be sold, transferred, etc.?

 At that point, you have three options as a Golden Visa holder: (1) to continue with the Golden Visa for Portugal, (2) to become a permanent resident, or (3) to become a Portuguese citizen.
-If you choose to become a permanent resident or a Portuguese citizen, you can then sell or liquidate your investment as you wish.
+Once permanent residency or Portuguese citizenship has been obtained, investors have generally no longer been required to maintain the qualifying investment, subject to the applicable legal requirements in force at the time.
 You only need to hold on to it if you decide to continue with the Golden Visa temporary residence program instead.

 Can the investor sell the investment at any time if he/she no longer need the Golden Visa?